-If you have considerably low rate of attendance in your class without inevitable reasons such as being sick, you might be considered as neglecting your study, and, as a result, the extension of period of stay might not be granted.
-Even with a good reason if you do not have the proof for it, the application will not be granted.
-If there is something you feel uncertain about getting extension of period of stay or status changed, please consult with school office or foreign student counseling organizations.
+If you have a considerably low rate of class attendance without valid reasons, such as being sick, you might be considered to be neglecting your study, and, as a result, an extension of period of stay might not be granted.
+Even with a good reason, if you do not have proof, the application will not be granted.
+If there is something you feel uncertain about in relation to getting an extension of period of stay or a change of status, please consult with your school office or foreign student counseling organizations.

-If you fail to make your application of the extension by the due day, your will be labeled as "an illegal resident".
-Status renewal applications can be made 3 months before the expiration of the status of residence, and such applications should be made as early as possible.
+If you fail to make an application for an extension by the expiry date, you will be labeled as an "illegal resident".
+Status renewal applications can be made 3 months before your status of residence expires, and such applications should be made as early as possible.

-Immigration Bureau will temporarily receive your application of extension of the stay and they will later post you the result.
-When you submit an application, you will have "under application" stamped on your residence card, and that way you can wait to hear back from the Immigration Bureau.
-With this stamp, you will not be entitled as "an illegal resident" even if your permission of stay expires while you are waiting.
+Immigration Services Bureaus will first receive your application for extension of period of stay, and then send you the result of your request by post.
+You will then need to go to the Immigration Services Bureau again to receive your extension of period of stay.
+When you submit an application, you will have "under application" stamped on your residence card, and that way you can wait to hear back from the Immigration Services Bureau.
+If you are in possession of this "under application" stamp, you will not be classed as an "illegal resident" even if your permission of stay expires while you are waiting.